Mark-Seaman/Shrinking-World-Pubs/journey/Pub/TravelsInGreece.md

 The memories of sitting in that restaurant, with its view of the Acropolis, sharing delicious meals and laughter, are treasures that I carry with me.
 We enjoyed this trip so much that we repeated it the following year, this time with our daughter, who was soon to move to Japan.
-These two trips were the last ocean cruises we took for many years, and they hold a special place in my heart.
+These two trips were the last ocean cruises we took together, and they hold a special place in my heart.